TradeTrust/documentation/docs/wallet/cli.md

 ---
-id: wallet
+id: via-cli
-title: Creating a wallet
+title: Via CLI
-sidebar_label: Creating a wallet
+sidebar_label: Via CLI
 ---

 The first step that we will need to go through, is the [wallet](/docs/appendix/glossary#wallet) creation: